Olex2/help/gui/EN/home/settings.md

 # GUI Width
-The width of the GUI (by which we mean the panel containing all the commands) can be adjusted to suit your needs.
-Try the built-in links, but you can also enter any arbitrary value.
-The font-size of the items on the GUI will also adjust.
+The width of the GUI (by which we mean the panel containing all the Olex2 tool tabs and commands) can be adjusted to suit your needs.
+Try the built-in links, or enter a arbitrary value.
+The font-size of the items on the GUI will adjust automatically.

 ![0.6 The Olex2 GUI](images/gui.jpg)